yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

  'Convexity check failed (Expected convexity in objective at level 1)'
 ````

 Since the problem is nonconvex, we cannot be sure that the computed solution actually is a global minimizer.
-An alternative then is to invoke the built-in global solver [BMIBNB].
+An alternative then is to invoke the built-in global solver [BMIBNB] (or an external global solver such as [BARON] or [SCIP]).
 Global solutions are typically extremely time-consuming, but this trivial problem is solved immediately.

 ````matlab
 optimize([-5 <= x <= 5],-exp(-(x-2).^2),sdpsettings('solver','bmibnb'));
 ````

-The global solver [BMIBNB] is based on the convex hull approximations discussed below.
+The global solver [BMIBNB] is based on the envelope outer approximations discussed below.
 Note that the solver requires bounds (preferably explicit) on variables that are involved in nonconvex terms.
-The reason for this can be found in the [Solvers.BMIBNBTheory  bmibnb description] and the [big-M].
+The reason for this can be found in the [tutorial on envelopes and global optimization](/tutorial/envelopesinbmibnb) and the [big-M].

 In general, working with nonlinear evaluation-based operators in YALMIP requires no special code.
 It must however be kept in mind that they require general-purpose nonlinear solvers.